lpbaltazar/fundus-preprocessing/README.txt

 Images are saved to a separate folder: output_images CSV files for the rgb values are saved to a separate folder: output_files

+FILE: preprocess_crop.py
+Crops the images and resize it 512 x 512.
+Change the variables location and target_dir according to your machine.
+Also returns if it cant find circle in image.